dead-hosts/infrastructure-launcher/README.md

     "own_management": false,  # You are the one managing the PyFunceble configuration.
     "ping": [],  # Put your GitHub username here to get a mention at the end of the test of your file.
     "ping_enabled": false,  # Enable the ping through GitHub.
-    "raw_link": "[URL]" # Put the link to your file.
+    "raw_link": "[URL]", # Put the link to your file.
 Or leave empty and fill the origin.list file.
+    "platform_optout": false, # If you want to opt-out of the platform and run the launcher locally/classically.
 }
 ```